SirBob01/NEAT-Python/README.md

 Read NEAT's doc-strings for more information on the module's classes and methods.

 ## TODO
+- Refactor code to make nodes a mutatable gene
+- Implement better algorithm for feedforward evaluation of genomes
 - Fix speciation and repopulation bug

 ## License